Network or WLan Radios

 LTE Radios

 LTE radios communicate through a proprietary cellular network (4G or LTE).
 These radios are NOT Push-to-Talk Cellular or PoC.
 Push-to-Talk Cellular uses the same cellular network that is used for cell phones.
 LTE uses a private cellular network.
 The advantage, or disadvantage, of LTE is your radios work anywhere cell phone coverage exists.
 This can even allow you to communicate across the country.
+Like regular two way radios, LTE radios offer one-on-many instant communication.
 However, in remote areas with no cell coverage these radios will not work.
 LTE radios require cellular service, which requires a monthly fee per radio.
 The monthly service contract is obtained through the radio dealer.

 Perfect for those looking for the longest range possible and easy setup, such as companies operating vehicle fleets in large metropolitan areas.